Virginia Tech® home

 Executive Secretary/Treasurer: The Executive Secretary/Treasurer is elected for a one-year term.
 The duties are as follows:

-• Maintain the files of Academy; maintain an updated mailing list.
+• Maintain the files of Academy; maintain an updated listserv in collaboration with CETL

 • Prepare and distribute the announcement for an upcoming meeting and publicize the meeting.